omidmohammadi97/swagger/README.md

 # swagger
-how to config swagger and setup it in your project
+How to run and config swagger in express js Apps